 - 1. District regular billing for water and sewer (if applicable) service and surcharges will commence or recommence as of the date the curb stop valve is unlocked and/or reopened. - 2.
 Bills are due on the 20th of the month following the date of the bill.
 A five calendar day grace period for overdue payment is granted before a late charge as listed on the current Master Fees and Charges Schedule of the total past-due utility services balance is assessed.
 Late charges are refundable if the late payment is a result of District staff error or circumstances beyond the customer's control, subject to the General Manager's approval.
 Payments must be received at the District office by the close of business on the 25th of the month to avoid a late charge, regardless of the date postmarked. - 3.
 For those accounts where water service charges are not paid within 60 days after the billing date, the District may place a water service interruption warning door-hanger will issue a shut-off notice citing the date on which service suspension will occur if the outstanding payment is not received.
-If the bill is not paid within the allotted time stated on the door hanger notice, service may be suspended and the meter may be padlocked until the bill is paid in full along with the charges associated with processing the door hanger notice and shutting off the water, unless a payment plan is approved in advance of service suspension in accordance with Section 2.8. - 4.
+If the bill is not paid within the allotted time stated on the door hanger notice, service may be suspended and the meter may be padlocked.
+Service will remain suspended until the bill is paid in full, along with the including charges associated with processing the door hanger notice and shutting off the water, unless a payment plan is approved in advance of service suspension in accordance with Section 2.8. - 4.
 Regular bi-monthly billing may be suspended while service is interrupted and the District padlocks the curb stop valve whether the interruption is voluntary or not.
-Regular billing will continue whether service is voluntarily or involuntarily interrupted, until the curb stop valve is closed and locked.
-When the curb stop valve is closed and locked for any reason, the District will suspend all prospective water and sewer (if applicable) billing and surcharges.
+Regular billing will continue whether service is voluntarily or involuntarily interrupted, until the curb stop valve is

-Comment [JC7]: The Investment Committee has recommended reviewing the utility bill payment timeline.
+Comment [JC8]: The Investment Committee has recommended reviewing the utility bill payment timeline.
 Staff recommends holding off on this discussion until after emergency conditions assoc. with the COVID-19 pandemic have passed.

-Comment [JC8]: Same comment relative to utility bill payment timeline.
+Comment [JC9]: Same comment relative to utility bill payment timeline.

-Comment [JC9]: The District sends shut-off notices vis US Post-it doesn't use door hangers
+Comment [JC10]: The District sends shut-off notices vis US Post-it doesn't use door hangers.